milasudril/texpainter/imgproc/grayscale_minmax_filter.imgproc.md

-# Apply grayscale minmax
+# Grayscale minmax filter

-This image processor computes a linear combination of a running min and max filter, given the domain specified by Mask.
+This image processor computes a running min and max filter, given the domain specified by Mask.

 ## Input ports